 Adam was junior Counsel for the Telegraph at the Leveson Inquiry into the culture, practices and ethics of the British Press and one of four panel counsel for applicants on the News International Voicemail Interception Compensation Scheme.

-He is a contributor to the first three editions of The Law of Privacy and the Media and will be the joint editor of the fourth edition with Professor Nicole Moreham.
+He is a contributor to the first three editions of The Law of Privacy and the Media and the joint editor of the fourth edition with Professor Nicole Moreham.
 He is also a contributing editor of several editions of Gatley on Libel and Slander.
 He regularly speaks and writes on media law issues.

 Adam is public access accredited and can be instructed directly by members of the public and companies in suitable cases.